 Eject the mat from the machine and remove the excess iron-on – this process is referred to as weeding.

-I like to also cut the carrier sheet around the iron on, close to the edge, just to make it easier for handling.
+I like to cut the carrier sheet around the iron on, close to the edge, just to make it easier for handling.

 What Settings do you use on the EasyPress for SportFlex Iron-On?